 Even though men always initiate sex, they still believe that women want it.
 When you want something badly enough, you can convince yourself of anything.
 It’s difficult for women to understand because there’s nothing they need that badly.
 We all depend on air to breath, water and food but these things don’t depend on another person’s cooperation.
 During sex, a man feels free to explore a woman’s body within limits set by her tacit approval.

-Men have a proactive sexual role because of their arousal.
-Women behave passively in sexual situations because they are not aroused with a lover.
-One of the issues with the concept of consent is that women tend to passively accept sexual activity that men initiate.
+Men are proactive because of their arousal.
+One of the issues with consent is that women passively accept sexual activity that men initiate.
 This is one reason why women are less enthusiastic about casual sex than men are.
 Women have much less control than men have.
-A few men are violent towards women and cause them physical harm.
-Some men have unusual or deviant sexual behaviours.
+A few men are violent and abusive towards women.
+Some men have deviant sexual behaviours.

 In marriage the male more or less assumes that coitus is his privilege, and the law confirms him in this interpretation.
 (Alfred Kinsey 1953)